apache/couchdb-documentation/src/cluster/setup.rst

 listen on a public IP address and set up an admin user.
 Do this, once per node:

-Change line ``-name couchdb@127.0.0.1`` in file etc/vm.args on each node for clustered setup, each node in system must have a unique name.
+``-name couchdb@127.0.0.1`` in file etc/vm.args on
+For clustered setup, each node in system must have a unique name.

 .. code-block:: bash